The Stewarts of Gartnafuaran

 I wish to take this opportunity to express my gratitude to several individuals without whose invaluable assistance this paper could not have been written.
 First, to my late grandmother, Frances Miller Shaw Keithahn, from whom I inherited not only a large amount of genealogical information, but more importantly, my interest in our family’s history.
 Next, to my late cousin, Clyde R. A’Neals, who shared with me the results of his decades of genealogical research, and his daughter, Geri Carver, who continued to assist me after her father’s death.
 Mary Stewart Clickner’s help is also greatly appreciated.

 All researchers of the Stewarts of Londonderry, N.H., owe a great debt of gratitude to the late Philip B. Stewart II, to whom the credit goes for discovering the link to the Stewarts of Gartnafuaran.
-The late Kenneth Robertson also offered crucial assistance to Philip B. Stewart II, as did the still-very-much-alive James Dinwoodie.
+Two professional Scots genealogical researchers, the late Kenneth Robertson and James Dinwoodie (still in the land of the living) also offered crucial assistance to Philip B. Stewart II.
 It is thanks to Mr. Dinwoodie that I was informed of the evidence supporting the Gartnafuaran connection of the Stewarts of Londonderry, N.H.

 In some way, each of these cousins and helpers, and many others I have not named, have made their own individual contributions to this paper.
 Thank you all.